 Though the different experimental groups’ data largely overlap across the 160-trial sessions, the primary difference among the three groups appeared after the second reversal, when S1 was rewarded for Trials 81-120.
-A 1 x 3 [experiment (1, 2, 3)] between-subjects ANOVA confirmed a significant difference between the three groups in choice of S1 during Trials 101-120 [F(1,2) = 7.24, p = 0.009, ηp2 = .55].
-Bonferroni-corrected post-hoc tests showed a significant difference between birds from Experiments 2 (M = 0.92, SEM = 0.01) and 3 [M = 0.67, SEM = 0.06; t(8) = 4.18, p = .008, d = 2.95], but not for any other group comparisons (ps > .128, ds < 1.33).
+A 1 x 3 [experiment (1, 2, 3)] between-subjects ANOVA confirmed a significant difference between the three groups in choice of S1 during Trials 101-120 [F(1,2) = 7.24, p = 0.009, ηp2 = .55, 90% CIs = <.01, .87].
+Bonferroni-corrected post-hoc tests showed a significant difference between birds from Experiments 2 (M = 0.92, SEM = 0.01) and 3 [M = 0.67, SEM = 0.06; t(8) = 4.18, p = .008, d = 2.95, CIs = 0.82, 4.38], but not for any other group comparisons (ps > .128, ds < 1.33).
 Birds that only had experience with multiple reversals showed significantly more choices of S1 during the second block in which responses to S1 were reinforced, compared to birds that had only previous experience with a single reversal.
 This was in spite of the birds from Experiment 3 being the only subjects with prior experience on a choice midsession reversal task.

 Perhaps the most surprising aspect of these data is that the pigeons from Experiment 3, which had previously shown an appreciable number of anticipatory and perseverative errors, seemed to show greater sensitivity to the reversal in Experiment 4.
 This was true even at the first reversal, which was exactly the same as they had previously experienced (i.e., there was no procedural change to the first 80 trials relative to their previous experience).
 However, we noted a large change in the pattern of responding in these subjects through training on the present task; Figure 6 illustrates the choice of S1 in these birds on Trials 36-47 from Sessions 41-50 in Experiment 3, and from Sessions 1-10 and Sessions 16-25 in Experiment 4.
 Whereas initial training in Experiment 4 led to responding similar in slope to that in Experiment 3, pigeons demonstrated fewer anticipatory errors even early in Experiment 4.
 Extended training led to a greater sensitivity to the reversal (i.e., the majority of pigeons’ change in responding occurred immediately after the reversal).

 Pigeons previously used in Experiment 3 appeared to increasingly use a win-stay, lose-shift strategy after training with multiple reversals, with most response switching from S1 to S2 occurring from Trials 41 to 42 rather than the trials before or after that point.
 As in previous analyses, we compared these birds’ change in responding in the critical Trials 41-42 with their change in responding in the trials before and after that point.
-A 2 x 3 (contrast [anticipatory, critical] x timepoint [Sessions 41-50, 1-10, 16-25]) repeated-measures ANOVA showed a significant interaction [F(1,5) = 8.58, p = 0.026, ηp2 = .68], after correcting degrees of freedom for sphericity with Greenhouse-Geisser.
-A 2 x 3 (contrast [perseveratory, critical] x timepoint [Sessions 41-50, 1-10, 16-25]) repeated-measures ANOVA also showed a significant interaction [F(1,5) = 8.53, p = 0.024, ηp2 = .69], after correcting degrees of freedom for sphericity with Greenhouse-Geisser.
+A 2 x 3 (contrast [anticipatory, critical] x timepoint [Sessions 41-50, 1-10, 16-25]) repeated-measures ANOVA showed a significant interaction [F(1,5) = 8.58, p = 0.026, ηp2 = .68, 90% CIs = .03, .78], after correcting degrees of freedom for sphericity with Greenhouse-Geisser.
+A 2 x 3 (contrast [perseveratory, critical] x timepoint [Sessions 41-50, 1-10, 16-25]) repeated-measures ANOVA also showed a significant interaction [F(1,5) = 8.53, p = 0.024, ηp2 = .69, 90% CIs = .03, .78], after correcting degrees of freedom for sphericity with Greenhouse-Geisser.
 As can be noted from visual inspection of Figure 6, sensitivity to the reversal after Trial 40 improved with increased training on multiple reversals.

 General Discussion